Skip to content

 4. Spyder Installation

 Lastly, let's install Spyder using Anaconda.
-We'll use Spyder for writing Python in later tutorials:
+This is optional, but if you're new to coding, you'll need Spyder for writing some Python code in later tutorials:

 conda install -c conda-forge -n my_env spyder